Help For Navigating Pet Loss

 Ways to Cope

-There is no one-size-fits-all approach to how to cope, so we’ll figure out what works for you.
+There is no one-size-fits-all approach to how to cope, so we’ll help you figure out what works for you.
 Some options might include: writing, meditation, movement, art, comfort items, rituals, connecting with others, and celebrating your pet’s life.

 Staying Connected

-Part of the grieiving process can be figuring out how to have an ongoing relationship with your animal.
+Part of the grieving process can be figuring out how to have an ongoing relationship with your animal.
 You don’t have to “move on”, you can stay close to them in different ways so they can continue to be a part of your life.

 Saying Goodbye